123 Main Street,

 Bloomsdale, Missouri, 63627

-8932 Jackson School Road Bloomsdale, MO 63627 Baetje Farms – Where Award-Winning Cheese Meets Agritourism Excellence Just across from Chateau Ste.
+Baetje Farms – Award-Winning Cheese Meets Agritourism Excellence Just across from Chateau Ste.
 Genevieve winery on Jackson School Road in Bloomsdale, Baetje Farms has established itself as one of Ste.
 Genevieve County’s most remarkable agricultural success stories.
 This isn’t just a farm that happens to make cheese—it’s a comprehensive agritourism destination where award-winning artisan cheese production, immersive farm experiences, and elegant event hosting come together to create something truly special.
 Award-Winning Artisan Cheese: The Heart of Baetje Farms At its core, Baetje Farms is about exceptional cheese.
 Not mass-produced commodity cheese, but carefully crafted artisan goat cheese that has earned recognition from cheese competitions, food critics, and discerning consumers across the country.
 The farm’s cheeses aren’t just “good for a local product”—they’re legitimately world-class.
 Awards and accolades from prestigious cheese competitions validate what visitors taste for themselves: these are cheeses that stand alongside the finest artisan products from anywhere in the world.
 What makes Baetje Farms cheese special starts with the goats themselves.
 The farm raises its own herd, ensuring control over every aspect of the process from animal welfare and diet to milk quality.
-This vertical integration—raising the animals, producing the Read more…
+This vertical integration—raising the animals, producing the milk, and crafting the cheese all on-site—allows for Read more…